Spectrum WaterScout SM 100 Soil Moisture Sensors

 Stock Check Availability

 The SM 100 is designed to be compatible with WatchDog data loggers and weather stations.
-SpecWare software enables you view your data in graphical and tabular form as well as run reports customized to your application.
+SpecWare software enables users to view their data in graphical and tabular form as well as run reports customized to the application.

 Questions & Answers